The Name of Human Hand Bones

 • Finger bones or phalanges

-The bones of the wrist, also called carpal bones, are eight and these are arranged in two rows or groups:
+The bones of the wrist, also called carpal bones, consist of eight bones arranged in two rows:

-• Bones of the proximal row: pisiforme, pyramidal, scaphoid and lunate.
-5, 6, 7 and 8 on the image.
+• Bones of the proximal row: pisiform, triquetrum (pyramidal), scaphoid, and lunate, identified as 5, 6, 7, and 8 in the image.

-The carpals are embedded in a small cavity formed in the bones of the forearm, i.e. the radius and ulna, though in really this is not articulated with any bones of the wrist.
+The carpals are embedded in a small cavity formed by the bones of the forearm, specifically the radius and ulna.
+While these forearm bones do not directly articulate with the wrist bones, they provide essential support and stability for wrist movements.

 Names of palm bones or metacarpals

-As for the bones in the palm of a human hand, or metacarpals, these can also be divided according to their location, i.e. the corresponding finger ordered from the thumb outwards:
+The bones in the palm of a human hand, or metacarpals, are classified based on their location, corresponding to each finger, ordered from the thumb outwards:

 • First metacarpal